- 📖 Geeky Medics OSCE Book

 - 🗂️ Flashcard Collections | OSCE, Medicine, Surgery, Anatomy

 To be the first to know about our latest videos subscribe to our YouTube channel 🙌

-This guide is based on the Resuscitation Council (UK) guidance and is intended only for students preparing for their OSCE exams and not for patient care.
+This basic life support (BLS) OSCE guide aims to provide an overview of performing cardiopulmonary resuscitation (CPR) in a hospital setting.
+The guide is based on the Resuscitation Council (UK) guidance and is intended only for students preparing for their OSCE exams and not for patient care.